Originally from France, Damien J. Thorn entered the tattoo scene under the tutelage of renowned blackwork artist, Guy Le Tattooer.

-Since taking the apprenticeship with Guy, Damien went on to set up his home studio, travelling Europe, making good connections with tattooers like Lea Nahon and Maxime Buchi, and then making his way to Sang Bleu London a while after.
+Since taking the apprenticeship with Guy, Damien went on to set up his home studio, traveling Europe, making good connections with tattooers like Lea Nahon and Maxime Buchi.
 Damien was blessed to have had doors of opportunities open for him as he started out as a tattoo artist — he was closely guarded by some of the best.

-Since starting at Sang Bleu, Damien developed the highly contrasted neo Japanese style he's now known for, taking cues from his his mentor, Guy, at the start.
-He was also inspired by the alternative blackwork styles of other artists at the shop, such as Maxime Buchi.
+Damien developed the highly contrasted neo Japanese style he's now known for, taking cues from his his mentor, Guy, at the start.
+He was also inspired by the alternative blackwork styles of other artists, such as Maxime Buchi.
 He values the depth and exactness of the blackwork he puts into a piece, setting his work apart from most Japanese-inspired pieces.